peppermintcom/peppermint-web-app/definitions/README.md

 The clients can then share this url in an email or text message, or download the file and send it as an attachment in an email.

-## Coming By Oct 23, 2015
+## Changes

-* The POST /record request will return a short_url like peppermint.com/abc876dbe that redirects to the canonical_url.
+### Oct 23, 2015
-* A POST /recorder/{recorder_id}/auth endpoint will be available for replacing expired JWT tokens.
+The recorder_id field in recorder models has been changed from type int64 to type string.